The hybrid workplace: Benefits, challenges & strategies for companies

 COVID-19 caused many businesses to reconsider their reliance on traditional office space set up.
 For many, remote work fostered productivity and provided some flexibility for employees.
 That being said, after a year at home, some employees are excited about returning to an office space that allows for more work/life separation and in-person engagement.

 A thoughtful hybrid workplace approach can provide the best of both the remote and in-person worlds for organizations and their employees.
 The needs of each organization are unique and can be challenging to navigate.
-The payoff of improved productivity, happier employees, and reduced real estate costs means that more businesses will be considering whether a hybrid model can work for them.
+The payoff of improved productivity, happier employees and reduced real estate costs means that more businesses will consider whether a hybrid model can work for them.